Student government candidates begin campaigns

 Email This Story

 In preparation for student elections on April 12, the Dakota Student is sitting down with candidates for Student Body President to talk about their backgrounds, motivations and platforms.
-Featured in this issue: John Bjorklund.
+Featured in this issue: Cole Bachmeier.

-Junior and political science major John Bjorklund has had a year of experience in student government as an off-campus Senator.
-Bjorklund was motivated to run for President due to his view that student government “no longer has any transparency.”
+Chemical engineering major and junior Cole Bachmeier has been involved with student government for three years, first as a Student Organization Funding Agency (SOFA) liaison, then as a Residence Hall Senator, and is the current Chief of Staff for the executive team.

-I believe the current student government is not serving the interest of the students.
-They are serving the interests of SFAC, where they’re unaccountable.”
+In his view, student government’s biggest problem is a lack of diversity.
+Though he is the president of the Phi Delta Theta fraternity, Bachmeier sees it as problematic that the current student Senate is a “very heavily Greek dominated organization.”

 Diane Newberry is a staff writer for The Dakota Student.
 She can be reached at diane.newberry@und.edu